ismaelsb/ElectoralSpace/README.md

 It can be observed that the Largest remainder method with Hare Quota gives the nearest allocation to each share of votes.
 Its allocation regions are the Voronoi regions given by the seat allocation nodes.

+Hare quota is pretty close to Sainte-Laguë and Droop quota is so to D'Hondt as can be seen in the next diagrams.

 In http://rpubs.com/ismaelsb/ElectoralSpace and https://github.com/ismaelsb/ElectoralSpace/blob/master/ElectoralSpace.md we present the results.